cloudmesh-community/hid-sp18-419/tutorial/google-compute-engine.md

 # Create an Instance

-You can create an instance with the following command:
+You can create an instance with the following command (where <name of instance> is the name of the instance you want to create):
 ```bash
 gcloud compute instances create <name of instance>
 ```